Ever downloaded a mobile app or used a tool that didn’t quite make sense in your language? That’s where software localization comes in.

 Software localization for beginners in 3 steps

-So how can you achieve successful software localization in just 3 steps?
+So, how can you achieve successful software localization in just 3 steps?

 Step 1: Set up source files

 Source text is usually stored in version control repositories like Azure Repos, GitHub, GitLab or Bitbucket.
-Below are three ways to set up your source files with Lokalise:

 - Pull files from GitHub and create pull requests from Lokalise